Increasing Convenience Store Sales in 11 Simple Steps

 9. Make Yourself Known on Google Maps

-In order for more people to frequent your store, it’s important that they know how to get there.
-You can do this yourself in minutes by using Google My Business.
+It’s important for people to know how to get to your store, especially new or potential customers.
+You can do this yourself in minutes by using a Google Business Profile.
 You’ll just need to add your business’s name and address in the search box and select “add your business.”
 You may need to wait a week or two for Google to verify the address.
 Once you receive a verification PIN, you’re good to go.

 10. Keep Up with Technical Trends